inetic/deflect-ouisync-mirrors/README.md

 Script for serving web site shared over Ouisync"
 Usage: $(basename $0) [--container-name name] [--get-token access] [--start] [--create] [--import token] [--upload dir] [--serve]"
 Options:"
-  --container-name name    Name of the docker container where to perform commands.
+  --host host              IP or ~/.ssh/config entry of a server running docker where the commands shall run --container-name name    Name of the docker container where to perform commands.
 Defaults to 'ouisync-web'" --start                  Start the container and Ouisync inside it" --create                 Create a new repository"